Semrush helps you:

 This is something I’ve incorporated into our “Exploding Topics Tuesday” newsletter.

-We send people four trending topics each week.
+We send people four trending companies and products each week.
 Plus some insight around why the topic is trending.

 That specific promise pushes people to subscribe.